Social Policy for Nurses

 Preis inkl.
 Mehrwertsteuer zzgl.
 Versandkosten.

-Important changes within the NHS and nursing have taken place in the last 15 years.
-The health-care environment has been transformed and the picture of professional nursing redrawn and sharpened.
-But how do these changes relate to practising nurses and student nurses at the beginning of their professional practice and what affect will they have on the everyday lives of nurses and their patients?
+Important changes within the NHS and nursing have taken place over the last fifteen years.
+The healthcare environment has been transformed and the picture of professional nursing redrawn and sharpened.
+But how do these changes relate to practising nurses and student nurses at the beginning of their professional practice and what effect will they have on the everyday lives of nurses and their patients?

 * Working in partnership and empowering the users